qutechdev/Matrix-Wiretester/README.md

 This software is for the Qutech Maxtrix DC wiretester hardware This software is offered "As Is".

+V2.11 16-02-2026
+- Resolved divide by zero error.
+- some small optimisations.

-Version V2.1 is only suitable for the latest hardware version.
+Version V2.1 and higher is only suitable for the latest hardware version.
 This version has the functionality to "calibrate" and "compensate" for offset voltages in the internal measuring amplifiers.
 - Added Offset compensation to measurements between two channels for better accuracy at (low) resistance values.
 - Added Selftest mode for testing the main unit